Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 #import "../../theme.typ": *

-= Combining BDDs with Abstract Domains <ch-combining-domains>
+= The Abstract State <ch-combining-domains>

-We've seen abstract domains (@ch-abstraction) and BDDs (@ch-bdds, @ch-bdd-programming) separately.
-Now we combine them: BDDs track _which paths are feasible_, abstract domains track _what values variables can have_.
+We have the engine (BDDs) and the fuel (Abstract Domains).
+Now we build the vehicle.

+In this chapter, we define the *Abstract State* of our MiniVerifier.
+Instead of a single value for each variable, our state will be a *collection* of possibilities, each guarded by a BDD path condition.

-This combination yields path-sensitive abstract interpretation.
+This combination yields *path-sensitive abstract interpretation*.

 #info-box(title: "Guide Roadmap")[
   This chapter introduces the *intuition* and *basic architecture* of path sensitivity using a simple example.